serkan-ozal/spring-jdbc-roma-impl/README.md

 * Writing your custom class (or type) based field generator factory, object creater, object processor, table name resolver, column name resolver implementations and customizable data source, schema, table names are supported.

-* Writing your custom field based mapper, Spring based binder, SQL based binder, expression language based binder and custom binder implementations are supported.
+* Writing your custom field based mapper, SQL based binder, expression language based binder and custom binder implementations are supported.

 * Lazy or eager field accessing is supported.
 Lazy support can be configured as conditional and conditions can be provided as expression language or as custom lazy condition provider implementations.
+If lazy condition is not enable, specified field is not handled as lazy and set as eager while creating root entity.

+* Loading lazy fields can be enable or disable at runtime dynamically by using key based, expression based and custom implementation based approaches.
+If lazy-load condition is not enable, specified lazy field is not loaded no matter field is configured as lazy.

+* Ignoring fields can be enable or disable at runtime dynamically by using key based, expression based and custom implementation based approaches.
+This feature is very useful in some use-cases.
+For example, this feature can be used to ignore some fields while serializing to JSON at your specified controller and this behaviour doesn't effect other controllers.

 * Writing field access definitions as REXL (ROMA Expression Language) or as compilable Java code in annotation.
 XML and properties file configuration support will be added soon.